camlspotter/ocaml-zippy-tutorial-in-japanese/t/warning.md

 (* Warning 6: labels were omitted in the application of this function. *)
 ```

+Labeled arguments are omittable when the function is fully applied.
+If labels are omitted, the arguments are ordered in the same order of the function signature:
+the application of `iter2` above is equivalent with `iter2 ~f:print_endline ["hello"; "world"]`,
+not with `iter2 print_endline ~f:["hello"; "world"]`, since `iter2`'s type is
+`f:('a -> unit) -> 'a list -> unit`.

+Warning 6, when enabled, reports these omitted labels at full applications.

+#### How to fix

+Do not omit labels.

 ## Warning 7: the method m is overridden.